 The English Junior Coaches and Organisers Association National Youth Championships is an event originated from the need to improve standards across England in respect of junior chess.
 The Championships provides further competitions for children.
 There will be age group categories as follows: U8, U10, U12, U14 , U16, U18, U20.

-• By winning your age section in a Zonal of the EJCOA National Youth Championships (one boy and one girl qualify from Under 8, U10, U12, U14, U16, U18 and U20 age groups).
+You can qualify for the 2025 EJCOA National Youth Championships Finals in one of three ways:- By winning your age section in a Zonal of the EJCOA National Youth Championships (one boy and one girl qualify from Under 8, U10, U12, U14, U16, U18 and U20 age groups).

-• By rating.
+List of EJCOA National Youth Championship Zonals » - By rating.
 Any player with a published current minimum ECF or FIDE standard play rating (as below) is entitled to enter the EJCOA National Youth Championships:

 Under 8: 800